136 People Endorsed Dr. Amelie Ramirez’s Comment for Health Improvement for All!

 Recognizing and understanding the health issues that face our populations is a critically important step toward advancing health for all people.
 Developing tools and strategies to address the non-medical drivers of health can help us make great strides in improving health outcomes for all people, including the Latino population.

-What is the NIH Minority Health and Health Disparities Strategic Plan?
+What is the NIMHD Strategic Plan?

 NIMHD creates the plan every five years in collaboration with all NIH Institutes, Offices and Centers, and externally with experts and communities impacted by health issues.

 “We are committed to ensuring that NIH’s research is reflective of the needs and aspirations of those most affected by health inequities and contributes to a more equitable health care landscape for all,” according to the NIMHD.
-“Diverse participation in this strategic planning process will help guide NIH’s efforts to conduct game-changing research, promote health equity and create a more inclusive, healthier future for all communities.”
+“Diverse participation in this strategic planning process will help guide NIH’s efforts to conduct game-changing research, promote health [improvement] and create a more inclusive, healthier future for all communities.”

 Goal 5 supports training to enhance how the biomedical workforce can better match the demographic makeup of the US population.